 - You learn best in a friendly, casual educational setting that offers lots of variety and flexibility.
 You need plenty of social activities and the chance to interact with a large and diverse network of peers, faculty, friends and acquaintances. - Look for alternative programs that you can tailor to fit your own interests and don't require you to conform to a standard approach.
 Take advantage of interdisciplinary options and independent study programs.
 Mix up your course selections and schedule to add variety to your assignments and daily routine. - Seek out instructors who will stimulate your creativity and encourage imaginative thinking and discussion.
 You thrive in a fun, lively environment where you can talk through ideas and present them to others.

-Outside of class, volunteer or join clubs or organizations where you can meet new people and support causes that matter to you.
+matter to you.
 Look for opportunities where you can practice your leadership skills, speak out, and rally interest in meaningful issues.

 Work and Productivity

 Strengths